pdfshift/pdfshift-php/README.md

 PDFShift::setApiKey('120d8e8a86d2....................');

+// We use an instance of PDFShift instead of the ::convertTo to easily handle advanced configuration
 $pdfshift = new PDFShift();
 $pdfshift->setHTTPHeaders(['X-Original-Header' => 'Awesome value']);
 $pdfshift->addHTTPHeader('user-agent', 'Mozilla/5.0 (Windows NT 6.1; Win64; x64; rv:47.0) Gecko/20100101 Firefox/47.0'); // Also works like this